jckleiner/ci-cd-examples/jenkins/jcasc/jenkins-configuration-as-code.md

  * Put jobs inside folders and views
  * Create seed job in `configuration-as-code.yaml`
  * Create a VM with Vagrant and set it as an agent
+ * How to do the user creation?
+Best practices?
+ * Remove all unused plugins, and check recommended plugins